mvolkmann/blog/src/smalltalk/01-overview.md

 as the Cuis-Smalltalk-Dev directory (or Cuis6-2 or Cuis7-0).
 Then install them using one of the approaches described in the "Packages" section of the "Saving Code" chapter.

+For additional packages, search GitHub for repositories whose names begin with "Cuis-Smalltalk-".